anthony-xiao/hunter_x_hunter_day_trade_v3/.trae/documents/algorithmic_trading_system_requirements.md

 * Native Python execution on macOS (no Docker overhead)

-* Direct PostgreSQL connection (local installation)
+* Direct Supabase connection (cloud-hosted PostgreSQL)

 * In-memory caching instead of Redis for simplicity